 Learn more about the 73 countries in the report, which carry the burden of more than 96 per cent of maternal deaths and 93 per cent of newborn deaths globally.

 Midwives are key to a healthy and safe pregnancy and childbirth

-Midwives can help avert two thirds of all maternal deaths and half of newborn deaths, provided they are well-trained, well-equipped, well-supported and authorized.
+Midwives can help avert some two thirds of all maternal and newborn deaths and half of newborn deaths, provided they are well-trained, well-equipped, well-supported and authorized.

 This slide show, created from photographs from Jhpiego shot in various countries, show that midwives deliver not only babies, but also comprehensive sexual reproductive health services, including family planning counselling and services, post-abortion care, treatment of malaria in pregnancy and the prevention of mother-to-child transmission of HIV.